How is my donation used?

 When will I get my receipt?

 Donations sent directly to CWS will be processed within 10 working days.
+An acknowledgment will be sent by email or post if we have your contact details.
 Receipts will be sent after March 31 – the end of the financial year.
 Individual donations made through a church collection may take longer as receipting has to wait until the church treasurer sends the donations to CWS.
 If you are waiting for a receipt for a donation that you made via your church, it may pay to check with your parish treasurer first.

 If you cannot find your original receipt, please contact CWS during business hours on 03 366 9274, or 0800 74 73 72 for donors outside Christchurch, or email cws@cws.org.nz.
 Provide your name and address and we will send you a duplicate copy.